varya/component-development-css-2016/index.md

 * Requires generating
 * Limits development patterns
-* The rusult is still our old CSS
+* The rueult is still our old CSS

 ## Web Components
 {: .shout }